mattiemarie/weather_dashboard/README.md

 ## Description

-The goal of Challenge 05 was to create an editable Work Day Scheduler that allows the user to add tasks to be completed throughout the workday (9am- 5pm).
-The tasks will be saved to the workday scheduler until the user manually changes/deletes them.
+The goal of Challenge 06 is to create a weather dashboard that a traveler can use to input a city they wish to see weather conditions for.
+The dashboard will show the chosen city's Temperature, Wind Speed, and Humidity for the day searched and for the upcoming 5 days.